laher/kc/README.md

 See ~/.kube/config for your context definitions.

 Tip: I have one context defined for each namespace within every cluster I work with.
-I don't bother with namespaces directly because it's easier to just have more contexts
+I don't bother with namespaces directly because it seems like less cognitive load to just have more contexts.

 ### kubectl flags

-Note that it should be possible to pass the right args to kubectl itself, particularly with kc
+Note that it should be possible to pass the right args to kubectl itself, particularly with kc.
+Use `--` as necessary to indicate to kc[*] that the subsequent flags are for kubectl itself